Part whole wheat flour bread with honey is a quick, easy and slightly sweet bread made with a combination of all-purpose and whole wheat flour.

 As far as the sourdough craze goes, we remain bystanders, fully admiring the fruits of other people’s labours.
-Although we may one day try our hand (again) at sourdough making, for now we’ll stick to the easier method of dry yeast and very little effort.
+Although we may one day try our hand (again) at sourdough making, for now we’ll stick to the easier method using dry yeast and very little effort.

 Pin this recipe if you like it!